DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Sarajane Ting, General Practitioner, Tasmania, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 February 2020.

-Lymphocytic thrombophilic arteritis is characterised by a primary lymphocytic vasculitis.
+Lymphocytic thrombophilic arteritis is a primary lymphocytic vasculitis.
 It presents with livedo racemosa or macular hyperpigmentation.
 It has distinct histological findings affecting small to medium-sized arteries in the deep dermis and superficial subcutis .

 It is also known as macular lymphocytic arteritis.

 Lymphocytic thrombophilic arteritis shows a female predominance, with a median age of 39 years (range 6-73) .

 The exact cause of lymphocytic thrombophilic arteritis is unknown.
 It has been proposed that the underlying lymphocytic endovasculitis drives a localised thrombophilia, represented by the intraluminal fibrin ring seen on histology, without any evidence of destruction of the vessel wall .

 The clinical features of lymphocytic thrombophilic arteritis include:

 The diagnosis of lymphocytic thrombophilic arteritis is based on a combination of typical clinical features supported by distinct histological findings .